census-instrumentation/opencensus-website/content/core-concepts/tracing.md

 ![A trace with an error span](/img/trace-errorspan.png)

-Above, you can see `cache.Put` is errored because of the violation of the key size limit.
+Above, you can see `cache.Put` errored the request violated the preset key size limit.
 As a result of this error,  `/messages` request responded with an error to the user.

 #### Annotations

 Annotations are timestamped strings with optional attributes.
-Annotations are used like log lines, but the log is per-Span.
+Annotations are used like log lines, but centric to the span.
+Annotations contain a "Description" which help tell the story of the event that occured.

-Example annotations:
+Example annotations include:

 * 0.001s Evaluating database failover rules.
-* 0.002s Failover replica selected. attributes:{replica:ab_001 zone:xy}
+* 0.002s Failover replica selected. attributes:`{replica:ab_001 zone:"xy"}`
 * 0.006s Response received.
-* 0.007s Response requires additional lookups. attributes:{fanout:4}
+* 0.007s Response requires additional lookups. attributes:`{fanout:4}`

 Annotations provide rich details to debug problems in the scope of a span.